Dorset-Council-UK/cside-docs/docs/infrastructure.md

 Create, edit and view infrastructure items.

+!!! note
+  Only Rangers and Administrators will have access to create and edit.

 ## Create a new infrastructure item

 Click on the 'Create new infrastructure' button to get started.